 I think it was my Mom that first introduced me to jello poke cakes, and of course I fell in-love at first bite.
 They are moist and packed with so much flavor- the only problem is that you’ll have a hard time stopping at just one piece.
 This cake is not rich by any means so it is easy to devour and go for seconds!
 (If that’s a bad thing, I guess.) 😉

 Another thing I love about this cake is how simple it is to prepare.
-You can use any ol’ box cake mix (I prefer white so the color of the jello really shows) and I’ve made it with yellow.
+You can use any box cake mix (I prefer white so the color of the jello really shows) and I’ve made it with yellow.
 Both are amazing.
 You can always try a homemade cake and I’m sure it would be even better.

-- 1 box white cake mix
+- 1 box (15 ounces) white cake mix

-- 1 (3 oz.) box Strawberry Jello
+- 1 box (3 ounces) Strawberry Jello mix

 - 1 cup boiling water

-- 1 (8 oz.) container cool whip, thawed
+- 1 container (8 ounces) cool whip, thawed

-- sliced strawberries, for garnish
+- sliced strawberries for garnish

 - Using the back of a wooden spoon, poke holes all over the cake.